vr-voyage/wiki-notes/en/unity/csharp/editor-create-png-texture.md

 texture.EncodeToPNG();
 ```

-The JPEG format can take an optional `quality` argument, indicating the level of lossy compression desired.
+> The JPEG format can take an optional `quality` argument, indicating the level of lossy compression desired.
 Not passing this argument is equivalent to passing `75`.
-I.E. `texture.EncodeToJPG()` == `texture.EncodeToJPG(75)`
+> So  `texture.EncodeToJPG()` is the same as `texture.EncodeToJPG(75)`
+{.is-info}

-The convert function will return a `byte[]` array that must then written on the disk.
+The Encode functions will return a `byte[]` array that can then written on the disk to generate the appropriate file.
+We cannot use the `AssetDatabase` to generate such files, since it only works for Unity objects.
+Instead, we can use functions like `File.WriteAllBytes` but this require to know the actual absolute path of the file we want to create.

-Using `Application.dataPath` it is possible to get the absolute path to the **Assets** folder used in the project.
+When using an editor script, `Application.dataPath` provides the absolute path to the **Assets** folder used in the project.

-Even on Windows, this path is written using forward-slashes (forward-slashes are supported on Windows since Windows XP).
+> Even on Windows, this path is written using forward-slashes.

-So, converting an **Assets** relative filepath to an absolute filepath is done by like this :
+> Forward-slashes paths are supported on Windows since Windows XP.
+{.is-info}

+By combining the **Assets** absolute directory path, with an asset relative file path, we get the asset absolute file path :

 ```csharp
 string saveFilePath = $"{Application.dataPath}/{assetsRelativeFilePath}"
 ```

 Once the filepath determined, saving the exported content can be done with `File.WriteAllBytes(string filepath, byte[] content)`

-So, in one-line, this would give :

 ```csharp
 string relativeFilePath = "GeneratedTexture.png";